 For a complete referenced discussion of these issue please see the following document:

 Women's mental health: The Facts

 - Depressive disorders account for close to 41.9% of the disability from neuropsychiatric disorders among women compared to 29.3% among men.

-- Leading mental health problems of the elderly are depression, organic brain syndromes and dementias.
+- Leading mental health problems of the older adults are depression, organic brain syndromes and dementias.
 A majority are women.